kfrencher/servicenow-klf-global/README.md

 GlideRecord data to a client script.
 The map can be easily converted to JSON and passed to the client spt.

 ## KLF_GroupUtils

+This script contains general functions that help with group management in ServiceNow.
+- getGroupByName: Retrieves the sys_user_group based on a group name or alias.
+- getGroupFields: Finds all the fields that reference sys_user_group in a scoped app.
+- changeGroupName: This looks for all references to group `oldName` in the system and replaces that group reference with the `newName` group.
+This is useful for when an application needs to update all the references of an old group to a new group
+- syncChildGroupMembers: This will make the membership of the parent group equal to the membership of its child groups.
+Basically, it copies the child group membership into the parent group

 ## KLF_LdapGroupService

 ## KLF_RecordSync